-If poison ivy isn’t a concern, you’ll run into poison oak or poison sumac sooner or later, so now’s the time to learn more about it.
+If the ivy isn’t a concern, you’ll run into poison oak or poison sumac sooner or later, so now’s the time to learn more about it.
 If you’re like me and these irritating plants don’t bother you, learning how to identify and treat the rash is a valuable skill to have.
-Trust me, you take care of somebody’s poison ivy rash and you’ve made a friend for life.
+Trust me, you take care of somebody’s PI rash and you’ve made a friend for life!

 - Learn how to identify this trio of irritating plants

-- Carry a poison ivy cleanser in your pack, car, or gardening tool-kit
+- Carry a cleanser in your pack, car, or gardening tool-kit

-- In the event of a serious or allergic reaction to poison ivy rash call your local poison control center
+- In the event of a serious or allergic reaction, call your local poison control center

-- Don’t scratch your poison ivy rash no matter how much it itches
+- Don’t scratch your rash no matter how much it itches

 These three plants are relatively easy to identify, so if you keep your eyes open and brush up on a little botanical know-how, you’ll have an advantage over those who prefer blundering through the undergrowth.